VolkovLabs/business-text/README.md

 We love to hear from you.
 There are various ways to get in touch with us.

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-dynamictext-panel/issues/new/choose).
+- Subscribe to our [YouTube Channel](https://www.youtube.com/@volkovlabs) and add a comment.
 - Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
 - Star the repository to show your support.